Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

+We will return to the extension ${\mathcal{A}}$ of $A$ and the sequence \eqref{eq:Aex} several times throughout this section.

 A marked polytope $(Q, A)$ will be referred to as a simplex if $Q$ is a simplex and $A$ is its set of vertices.
-By a regular triangulation of $A$ we mean a regular subdivision $S = \{(Q_i, A_i ) : i \in I\}$ such that every $(Q_i , A_i)$ is a simplex.
-The secondary polytope $\psec{A}$ of $A$ is then defined to be the convex hull
+Recalling Definition~\ref{defn:regsub}, a regular triangulation of $A$ is a regular subdivision $S = \{(Q_i, A_i ) : i \in I\}$ such that every $(Q_i , A_i)$ is a simplex.
+Such triangulations correspond to vertices of the secondary polytope $\psec{A}$ as defined in \cite[Chapter~7]{GKZ}.
+More concretely, for a regular triangulation $T = \{(Q_i, A_i): i \in I\}$, define the element